 5. Camera (duh)

 After our long day hiking Roy's Peak, we thought our next day would be a little more relaxing with a 'walk' at Rob Roy's Glacier.
-We ended up getting a ride to the start of the trail before realising that while everyone we had asked said it was going to be an 'easy stroll' it turned out to be another hike.
+We ended up hitchhiking again to the start of the trail before realising that while everyone we had asked said it was going to be an 'easy stroll' it turned out to be another hike.
 While it was nowhere near as hard as Roy's Peak, we were all so sore from the day before.
 The views made up for our tiredness and the hike was absolutely beautiful.
 The weather went through about 4 seasons within half a day and as we were walking back to the car park ended up getting a little shower from the rain and a blow-dry from the wind.

 1. ROY'S PEAK